mienaikoe/ziyu/Chapters/2-4-Chapter11.md

   "Yes.
 That's it."

   He turned and walked into the dark with the listener at his ear.
 He glanced back once to find Casra still watching him and telling him to keep going.
 He stopped after he was pretty sure he had walked fifty paces, and squatted down to listen closer.
 The forest he had thought silent was now full of static as heard it through the listener.
-Little clicks and pops would wander into the signal and he pondered how they came to be there. *Are the trees talking to each other?* And then he heard Casra singing as if thi were right at his ear.
+Little clicks and pops would wander into the signal and he pondered how they came to be there. *Are the trees talking to each other?* And then he heard a maman clearing hae throat. *Is that...Casra?
+But thi is so far away.* Thi began singing and Kip heard it as if were coming from inside his own head.

   ***
     A little fish, swimming down below,